 Consider the body part that you are sitting on.
 Do you feel it as you sit?
 If you move?
 Standup and then quickly sit again?

 Consider what happens when your fingers get cold?
 Do you feel the coldness after a while?
-For most people, the experience of skin temperature fades after a few minutes.
-What might you experience if you continuously adjusted your shower water temperature?
+For most people, the experience of skin temperature fades after seconds to a few minutes.

 1. Could touch sensation have been turned "off" and the therapy prompted it to turn "on" again?